The Granite Way Cycle Trail

 The Granite Way is now open traffic free all the way through to Lydford.
 So now there is a total of 18miles of traffic free cycling available.
 Great news for getting to Lydford without the hills!

-Sadly Meldon Buffet Carriage is closed until further notice.
-This has come as a surprise to us and it is unknown at the moment whether it will reopen in the future.
+Meldon Buffet Carriage has been open during the 2015 season so we are hoping 2016 will be the same.
+Great view with your cuppa!
 There are trains running from Meldon, through Okehampton and onwards to Sampford Courtney/Bow.
 They don’t run every day so please look at their website www.dartmoor-railway-sa.org for more information.

 Whether you are after a leisurely cycle to take in the views of both viaducts, or want to explore further, Devon Cycle Hire is the perfect place to start.
 It is a common misconception that starting at one end of the trail is better than starting in the middle!
 It makes absolutely no difference as you have to cycle back no matter where you start.
 We actually think that starting in the middle gives you greater flexibility and is ideal if you have children as it gives you the option of seeing both viaducts without too long a cycle.
 Take a look at our interactive map for further information on The Granite Way.